InternetMadeCoder/Note-Managing-Software/README.md

 # Note-Managing-Software
-Software for Students
-(Notes, Class Tracking, Homework, Assignments)

 Note-managing Software is a web application that caters the needs of student users by providing functionalities of note management, class tracking, events tracking, embedded video reference material and support pdf and image note materials.

+## Demo
+- [Software for Students
+(Notes, Class Tracking, Homework, Assignments)](https://internetmadecoder.github.io/Note-Managing-Software/)

 ## Features
 - **Note taking** - allowing students to make , store and organise notes while providing a search functionality for easy access of relevant notes material.